ferhimedamine/rancher-catalog/templates/registry-portus/README.md

 # Rancher Registry with Portus UI

-It is a fork from https://github.com/rancher/community-catalog/tree/master/templates/registry Read the original readme for more details.
+It is a fork from community catalog [Registry](https://github.com/rancher/community-catalog/tree/master/templates/registry).
+Read the original readme for more details.

 This catalogue item have several modifications from the original to make it have more compatibility and configurable options.